learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***What is a stub?***
+## Q 12. ***What is a stub?***

-Stubbing and verification for node.js tests.
+Stubbing and verification for Node.js tests.
 Enables you to validate and override behaviour of nested pieces of code such as methods, require() and npm modules or even instances of classes.
 This library is inspired on node-gently, MockJS and mock-require.

 **Features of Stub:**

 * Produces simple, lightweight Objects capable of extending down their tree
-* Compatible with Nodejs
+* Compatible with Node.js
 * Easily extendable directly or through an ExtensionManager
 * Comes with predefined, usable extensions